 Attention to details to rearrange the teeth in ideal position to follow her lower lip curvature significantly improve the appearance of the denture and gave the patient a life like teeth unlike the fake teeth arrangement of her old denture.

-Conventional lower Complete Denture and Upper Implant Supported Over-Denture
+Breakage of a Conventional Lower Complete Denture and Upper Implant Supported Over-Denture.

 Patient came to see me to repair her “old” broken lower denture.
 The denture was not thick enough to be strong enough.
 I recommended her to let me make a new set of dentures and i had a metal reinforcement built inside the denture to prevent future fractures.
 Arrangement of denture teeth were also idealized to improve the aesthetics.